Loading...

 Pair with Protein

-Include a source of lean protein such as grilled chicken, turkey, or tofu in your meal.
-Protein can help slow down the absorption of carbohydrates.
+Incorporate a source of lean protein, such as grilled chicken or tofu, into your meal.
+Protein can help slow down the digestion of carbohydrates and reduce glucose spikes.

 Add Healthy Fats